Nikos1001/Nikos1001.github.io/arenacorrupt.md

 }
 ```

-Now, let's go back in time right before we clear our arena.
+Now, let's go back in time to right before we clear our arena.

 ```
  base                                    curr